 It gives Lesotho’s future professionals and decision makers the tools to deal with environmental and socio-economic challenges.
 On-the-job training and professional short courses will enhance skills and knowledge of current ICM practitioners.

-Aside of capacity development activities, the partnership intends to advance innovations for ICM by utilizing the capacities of the NUL innovation Hub to explore opportunities for applied sciences.
-For example, in the commercial use of data, the partnership aims to open new perspectives for ICM stakeholders by providing incentives for business development.
-Finally, the produced data and a ReNOKA research series on sustainable land and water resources management will improve the national monitoring of ICM in Lesotho and decision making on highest level.
+The partnership will explore opportunities for innovation and applied science in catchment management, including for example the commercial use of data, to e.g. provide business development.
+The data and a ReNOKA research series on sustainable land and water resources management will improve national monitoring of ICM in Lesotho and high-level decision making.

 ReNOKA is an initiative of the Government of Lesotho, in partnership with civil society and private sector organisation as well as regional organisations such as the Orange-Senqu River Commission (ORASECOM) and the Southern African Development Community (SADC).
 ReNOKA will build a capable framework to restore, protect and manage the land and water resources in the Orange-Senqu River Basin, starting in Lesotho.

 Support for ReNOKA is provided through a partnership between the Government of Lesotho, the European Union (EU) Delegation to the Kingdom of Lesotho and the German Federal Ministry for Economic Cooperation and Development (BMZ).
 The EU and BMZ contributions are implemented through a technical assistance project “Support to Integrated Catchment Management in Lesotho” by the Deutsche Gesellschaft für internationale Zusammenarbeit (GIZ) GmbH.